CarloMehegan/penney-game/README.md

 Group 3:

-Andrew Choi
+Andrew Choi,

-Carlo Mehegan
+Carlo Mehegan,

-Cynthia Xiong
+Cynthia Xiong,

-Jordan Lerner
+Jordan Lerner,

-Mary Virginia Nye
+Mary Virginia Nye,
 Scooter Norton

-see [Documentation.md](Documentation.md) for full documentation.
+See [Documentation.md](Documentation.md) for full documentation.

+See [RunEverything.ipynb](RunEverything.ipynb) for an example on how to run new simulations and get the resulting heatmaps.